Steven Sessegnon: International career

 Sessegnon has represented England at U16 up to U20 level.
 His one appearance for the U16s came on 4 December 2015 versus Brazil.

 Sessegnon was called up to the England squad for the 2017 FIFA U-17 World Cup in India.
 He featured five times, including a start in the final, as England won the trophy.

 March 2018 saw Sessegnon win his first U18 caps, versus Qatar and Argentina respectively.
 In May 2018, Sessegnon was selected for the U18s squad for the 2018 Panda Cup.

 His opening Under-19s call-up came in the following August for friendlies with the Netherlands and Belgium.
 He scored for the U19s on 14 November versus Moldova.

 Sessegnon made his England U20 debut during the opening 2019 Toulon Tournament defeat to Japan on 1 June 2019.

 On 30 August 2019, Sessegnon was included in the England U21 squad for the first time and made his debut during the 3–2 2021 U21 Euro qualifying win against Turkey on 6 September 2019.

 Personal life

-He is the twin brother of fellow professional footballer, and former Fulham team-mate, Ryan.
+He is the twin brother of fellow professional footballer, and former Fulham teammate, Ryan.
 Their older brother Chris plays football at semi-professional level, and they are cousins of Beninese international footballer Stéphane Sessègnon.